Show Good Cause and exclusion for HDR students

 Contact us for assistance with your appeal.

-For more information read our article Academic Appeals for Coursework Students – the information about appealing to the SAB also applies to HDR students.
+For more information about SAB appeals, read our article Academic Appeals for Coursework Students – the information about appealing to the SAB also applies to HDR students.

 What to do if you’re unhappy with the outcome of the University appeals process